 Your Contract is Negotiable

 As part of expecting you to sign your contract on the spot, your team will imply that you need to sign the contract as it is presented to you.
 This is not the case – almost any employment contract is negotiable to some extent.
 Even if the compensation structure is not negotiable, you may be able to negotiate more favorable terms concerning travel or remedies in the event of a default.
-An experienced Los Angeles employment attorney for gamers will be able to identify provisions that you should consider negotiating.
+An experienced attorney for gamers will be able to identify provisions that you should consider negotiating.
 They can also handle all of the negotiations on your behalf.

 Employee or Independent Contractor?

-One of the most critical issues in this area of the law concerns the classification of gamers as either employees or independent contractors.
+One of the most critical issues in this area of the law concerns the classification of players as either employees or independent contractors.
 The issue is important because employees generally have more rights and enjoy much broader protection under the law than independent contractors.

 Your contract may expressly state that you are an employee or an independent contractor of your team.
-However, there is more to the proper classification of gamers than how they are identified in their contracts.
+However, there is more to the proper classification than how they are identified in their contracts.
 The law, rather than the player’s contract, will ultimately determine whether a gamer is an independent contractor or an employee of their team.
 This requires a complex analysis where a court may evaluate several factors.
-One of the key factors is often the degree of control that the team exercises over the player – the more control the team has, the more likely they will be determined to be an employee, even if their contract states that they are an independent contractor.
+One of the key factors is often the degree of control that the team exercises – the more control the team has, the more likely they will be determined to be an employee, even if their contract states that they are an independent contractor.

 Everyone knows that discrimination on any basis is against the law, but discrimination continues in many different forms.
 It may not be as overt as it was in decades past, but any action or policy that disadvantages workers in a protected class is against the law.